flux-iac/tofu-controller/docs/index.md

 # Overview

-TF-controller is an experimental controller for [Flux](https://fluxcd.io) to reconcile Terraform resources in the GitOps way.
+TF-controller is a reliable controller for [Flux](https://fluxcd.io) to reconcile Terraform resources in the GitOps way.
 With the power of Flux together with Terraform, TF-controller allows you to GitOps-ify infrastructure, and application resources, in the Kubernetes and Terraform universe, at your own pace.